junichi11/netbeans-html-enhancements/README.md

 # About

-This is NetBeans Plugin for small HTML features.
+This is a NetBeans Plugin for small HTML features.

 ## Features